 4. Exchange Rates

-#1.
 Spot the Math

-#2.
 Meals and Mealtime

 By having your kids help plan the meals with you, you can all do price comparisons so that you find the best deals.

 By making it a game, not only will you help them get excited about math, but you’ll also more effectively save money on groceries!

 Take a look at some simple things around the house you could need, like a bookshelf, small table, or chair.
 Is it better to buy it already made or to purchase all of the equipment and make it yourself?

 If your kids move around and they find themselves in another country growing up, this is an excellent way to learn math.

 Check the price differences between the many different currencies with your kids and find which will have the best exchange rate. $10 in the US is not the same as $10 in Australia or $10 in Germany.

-Trust me, if you play this game right, you will find yourself constantly checking the exchange rates and seeing how strong your money is today in various countries as opposed to yesterday.
+If you play this game right, you will find yourself constantly checking the exchange rates and seeing how strong your money is today in various countries as opposed to yesterday.

 So that they aren’t too overwhelmed, have them focus on one individual section (groceries, clothes, appliances, etc) where they can put their heads together and see just how much can be saved in an area.

 As you can see, if you know what to look for, math is pretty much everywhere around us in our daily lives.
 Rather than just some silly stuff in a textbook, math is something your children will use every day in virtually every way.